SAP/openui5-docs/docs/Extension_for_Data_Aggregation_7d91431.md

 -   You can provide group levels to determine a hierarchy of expandable group levels in addition to the leaf nodes determined by the groupable and aggregatable properties.
 To achieve this, specify the names of the group levels in the `groupLevels` property of `$$aggregation`.

-    Group levels cannot be combined with the system query option `$count : true` and can only be combined with filtering before the aggregation \(see below\).
+    Group levels can be combined with the system query option `$count : true`; for more information, see [Binding Collection Inline Count](Binding_Collection_Inline_Count_77d2310.md).
+Group levels can only be combined with filtering before the aggregation \(see below\).
 Note how an `$orderby` option can address groups across all levels.
 For every aggregatable property, you can request subtotals and a grand total individually.

     > ### Sample Code:
     > **Example XML View With Hierarchy**